 Adaptation

-We are developing deep learning models to detect and predict tornadoes in real time.
+We are developing deep learning models to analyze tornadic precursors in order to enhance real-time tornado prediction.

 A large KC-135R tanker aircraft refuels an F-15 Eagle aircraft while they in mid air.